lukal-x/awesome-balkan-producthunt/README.md

 ### Games

 - https://store.steampowered.com/app/1211980/Skopje_83/ SKOPJE '83 - Explore a city thrust into disarray by an unknown event and survive the hordes of mutated abominations that lurk at every corner.
 You’ll have to fight through enemies & bosses, scavenge loot and survive the hostile city.
+- https://store.steampowered.com/app/3638920/CastleOn/ CastleOn  Build a castle!
+Grow economy, recruit troops from Europe and the Holy Land, man the walls and towers!
+Place traps and defeat attackers with arrows, wood and stone, fire, disease and cold steel!
+Survive the Third Crusade and conquer enemy lands in Castleon!

 ### Human resources